 Application to Pharm.D./M.B.A. program

 Students interested in pursuing the Pharm.D./M.B.A. program must first obtain admission to the Pharm.D. program.
-Admitted Pharm.D. students who wish to add the M.B.A. degree must then apply to the M.B.A. program.
-Upon admission to the M.B.A. program, a Pharm.D. student will be considered a dual-degree-seeking student.
+At the end of the first year of pharmacy school and after receiving permission from the dual degree committee in the School of Pharmacy, Pharm.D. students may apply to the M.B.A. program.
+Upon admission to the M.B.A. program, a Pharm.D. student will be considered a dual degree-seeking student.
 Students generally will register for a mix of School of Business courses and School of Pharmacy courses in the fourth, fifth and sixth semesters of the pharmacy program.

 A student categorized as a Pharm.D. student will be charged tuition and fees from the School of Pharmacy and will be eligible to receive financial aid awards as a Pharm.D. student.
 Students categorized as M.B.A. students will be charged tuition and fee rates as graduate students and be eligible to receive financial awards as graduate students.